-HIV-1 infected pregnant women must receive standard clinical, immunologic, and virologic evaluation.
+Pregnant women with HIV infection must receive standard clinical, immunologic, and virologic evaluation.
 Recommendations for initiation and choice of antiretroviral therapy should be based on the same parameters used for persons who are not pregnant, although the known and unknown risks and benefits of such therapy during pregnancy must be considered and discussed (14).
-The three-part ZDV chemoprophylaxis regimen, initiated after the first trimester, should be recommended for all HIV-infected pregnant women to reduce the risk for perinatal transmission.
-The combination of ZDV chemoprophylaxis with additional antiretroviral drugs for treatment of HIV infection is recommended for infected women whose clinical, immunologic or virologic status requires treatment and should be strongly considered for any infected woman with HIV RNA over 1,000 copies/mL regardless of clinical or immunologic status.
+The three-part ZDV chemoprophylaxis regimen, initiated after the first trimester, should be recommended for all pregnant women with HIV infection regardless of antenatal HIV RNA copy number to reduce the risk for perinatal transmission.
+The combination of ZDV chemoprophylaxis with additional antiretroviral drugs for treatment of HIV infection is recommended for infected women whose clinical, immunologic or virologic status requires treatment or who have HIV RNA over 1,000 copies/mL regardless of clinical or immunologic status.
 Women who are in the first trimester of pregnancy may consider delaying initiation of therapy until after 10-12 weeks' gestation.